fx-giant/giant-documentations/visual/map.md

 Add filters to restrict your data so that analysis will be focused on data that are shown in the chart.

-### Zoom In/Out

-You could zoom in and out the map chart by using "+" and "-" buttons located at top right corner, respectively.
-Alternatively, you could also use your mouse scroll wheel.

 <br/>

 ## Use Case